guvarallo/frontline-airtable-studio-bot/README.md

 The app provides the following callback URLs:

 - `/callbacks/add-convo-name`: called inside the Twilio Studio flow to add a name to the conversation.
+Conversations are created by default without a name, so we'll need a name to differentiate between a new conversation (start the studio flow bot) or an already existing one (ignores the studio flow bot).
 - `/callbacks/crm`: called when Frontline loads the contact list or a user detail page.
-- `/callbacks/get-convo-name`: called inside the Twilio Studio flow to get the name of the existing conversation (if there is one).
+- `/callbacks/get-convo-name`: called inside the Twilio Studio flow to get the name of the existing conversation (if there is one). **We use the conversation name to check if there is already an opened conversation with the customer, so the bot won't start again**.
 - `/callbacks/get-customer`: called inside the Twilio Studio flow to get the customer name on Airtable that is making the contact (if there is a record).
 - `/callbacks/outgoing-conversation`: called when a user initiates an outbound conversation.
 - `/callbacks/routing`: called when a messages is sent inbound that does not match an open conversation.
 - `/callbacks/templates`: called when a user opens the templates menu.
-- `/callbacks/voice-to-wa`: called inside the Twilio Studio flow in the incoming call trigger to transfer the call to a whatsapp conversation.
+- `/callbacks/voice-to-wa`: called inside the Twilio Studio flow in the incoming call trigger.
+It will transfer the call to a whatsapp conversation and end the call.

 ## Configure Callbacks